The board members of the Commission on Asian Pacific American Affairs have approved the following priorities for the 2018 legislative session.

 Education | Closing the Opportunity Gaps

-- Expand early learning programs for our most vulnerable by providing more access for children eligible for the Early Childhood Education and Assistance Program.
+- Continue to expand early learning programs for our most vulnerable by providing more opportunities for children to enroll in the Early Childhood Education and Assistance Program.
 Include resources to educate parents, utilizing culturally appropriate strategies such as translation and recorded messages, about the early learning system.
 Provide additional support, education, and services for those with developmental disabilities.

-- Direct significant McCleary funding to close the opportunity gaps and fully implement House Bill 1541 strategies.
+- Direct additional funding to close the opportunity gaps and fully implement House Bill 1541 strategies.
 These include:

 - Increasing funding for the Learning Assistance Program;

 - Improving educator cultural competence;

 - Implementing OSPI task force recommendations to further disaggregate student data;